 - 4-ounce jar with lid or empty mascara tube

-In a clean, glass container add castor and coconut oil.
+In a clean glass container, add castor and coconut oil.
 Pierce and drain the vitamin E capsules into the container and mix well by shaking.

 Discontinue using any of these treatments if any eye irritation develops.
 One last tip for encouraging lash growth and thickness: try adding biotin to your daily vitamin routine.

-Lash Serum FAQ
+Lash Serum FAQs

 Do homemade eyelash serums actually work?